 Since our founding in 2011, we have invented and acquired intellectual property covering chRDNA genome editing as well as additional genome-editing and cell therapy technologies.
 As of the date of this prospectus, we own 48 issued U.S. patents, including 7 U.S. patents covering our chRDNA technology; 218 issued foreign patents; and 85 pending patent applications throughout the world.
 Our portfolio includes granted U.S. patents covering methods and compositions relating to the anti-BCMA binding domain of our CB-011 product candidate.
 We have exclusively in-licensed intellectual property covering the anti-CD371 binding domains of our CB-012 product candidate from Memorial Sloan Kettering Cancer Center, or MSKCC.
 Additionally, we have extensive patent protection on CRISPR Type I systems, CRISPR-Cas9 methods and compositions, and other genome-editing technologies.
-Without any patent term extension, the earliest expiration dates of our granted U.S. patents are in 2032 and the latest expiration dates of our granted U.S. patents are in 2040.
+Without any patent term extension, the earliest expiration dates of our granted U.S. patents are in 2040.
 We also rely on trade secrets to protect aspects of our manufacturing that are not amenable to patent protection or infringement detection.
 We seek to protect these trade secrets and other proprietary technology, in part, by entering into confidentiality agreements with parties who have access to them.
 We also enter into confidentiality and invention assignment agreements with our employees and our agreements with consultants include invention assignment obligations.